-Approximately 16 sandalwood species (Santalum spp.) occur worldwide and at least four sandalwood species and several varieties are native to the Hawaiian Islands, where it is known as ‘iliahi. ʻIliahi is economically and culturally important because of the heartwood’s aromatic essential oil and high value wood for carving.
+Approximately 19 sandalwood species (Santalum spp.) occur worldwide and at least six sandalwood species and several varieties are endemic to the Hawaiian Islands, where it is known as ‘iliahi. ʻIliahi is economically and culturally important because of the heartwood’s aromatic essential oil and high value wood for carving.
 During the early 19th Century, Hawaiian sandalwood was heavily exploited until supplies were depleted.
 Two species are now relatively common, including S. paniculatum, which is the only species commercially harvested on a limited scale; however, the species have not regained their former abundance or size.

-As part of her PhD studies at the University of Hawai‘i at Mānoa, Emily Thyroff is designing a set of greenhouse and field experiments for 2020 to better understand relationships between ‘iliahi and co-occurring native forest tree species:
+Also as part of her PhD studies at the University of Hawai‘i at Mānoa, Emily Thyroff (advised by Drs.
+Travis Idol and Douglass Jacobs) designed and implemented a set of greenhouse and field experiments to better understand relationships between ‘iliahi and co-occurring native forest tree species: